tarekziade/blog/entries/arsenic.rst

 test a service can be used to simulate a few users on a service and make sure it behaves as expected.

-But the tool is able to only test HTTP(S) endpoints via aiohttp.Client, so if you want to run tests through a real browser, you need to use a tool like Selenium, or drive the browser directly via Marionette for example.
+But the tool can only test HTTP(S) endpoints via aiohttp.Client, so if you want to run tests through a real browser, you need to use a tool like Selenium, or drive the browser directly via Marionette for example.